 Hey's next update makes it a free iOS app that lets users sign up within the app to a "free, temporary, randomized @hey.com email address that works for 14 days".

-"We firmly believe we did what @pschiller asked us to do, but Apple still holds all the power.
+SEE: @pschiller asked us to do, but Apple still holds all the power.
 All we can do now is pray that feverishly working the Father's Day weekend is enough to appease Apple," he wrote.